1005, 2024

 Appliance Safety: Preventing Electrical Hazards in the Home

-Electrical cords are a significant concern regarding home safety.
+It is tempting to just grab an existing electrical cord for your appliance; yet, electrical cords are a significant concern regarding home safety.
 They can easily wear out over time, resulting in exposed wires that may cause electrical shocks or fires.
-Here’s what you should do:
+Here are a few tips you can check to minimize risk:

 • Regular Checkups: Visually inspect cords periodically for cracks, exposed wires, or fraying.

-• Replace Damaged Cords: Do not use electrical tape to patch them.
+• Replace Damaged Cords: Do not use electrical tape to patch them- big ‘no-no’.
 Instead, replace the cord entirely or have a professional do it.

 • Secure Connections: Ensure the cords are properly connected to plugs, with no loose wires.